kundyzs/trend-teller/README.md

   - **Engagement features**: Post score, comment score, comment-to-score ratio, total engagement, comment presence and length
   - **Subreddit features**: Subreddit frequency (from `reddit_data_counts.json`)

-- Posts in the top 10% of the score distribution will be labeled as viral to maintain consistency across both datasets.
+- Posts in the top 30% of the virality score distribution are labeled as viral.
+The virality score is computed as `v = z_post + α × z_comment`, where α (alpha) is a hyperparameter tuned through grid search.

 ## Model Plans